 Do I need to be home to accept the delivery?

-Yes, you must be physically present at the delivery site to receive your shipment IF the carrier called you to schedule your delivery.
+You only need to be present at the delivery site to receive your shipment if the carrier called you to schedule your delivery.
 The freight driver will give you a receipt, which you must sign to confirm the delivery (unless you refuse the shipment based on damage to the packages — more on that below).
-If they did not call to schedule your delivery, then you do not need to be home to receive it or sign anything.
+If they did not call to schedule your delivery, then you do not need to be home to receive it, though we still recommend you be there to inspect your delivery and move it from the curb.

 Will the driver help me move the pallet to my backyard?

 No, all freight drivers are instructed to perform curbside delivery only.
-Their semi trucks are outfitted with liftgates to unload the items, but you’re ultimately responsible for moving the shipment up your driveway and into your home or backyard.
+Their semi-trucks are outfitted with liftgates to unload the items, but you’re ultimately responsible for moving the shipment up your driveway and into your home or backyard.
 For that reason, we recommend having at least 2 helpers nearby to assist you when your delivery arrives.
-You’ll be glad for the help; remember, items ship via freight only when they’re too heavy or unwieldy for a standard courier service to transport.
+You’ll be glad for the help; remember, items ship via freight only when they’re too large or heavy for a standard courier service to transport.

 What do I need to do when my shipment arrives?